Freddie Davies

-Freddie Davies (born 21 July 1937) is a British comedian and actor who came to public notice in 1964 though the television talent show Opportunity Knocks and has since appeared in several television series and films.
+Freddie Davies (born 21 July 1937) is a British comedian and actor who came to public notice in 1964 through the television talent show Opportunity Knocks and has since appeared in several television series and films.

 Early life

 Freddie Davies was born in Brixton, London in 1937, the grandson of music hall comedian Jack Herbert.
 At the start of the Second World War, Davies was evacuated to Seend in Wiltshire, subsequently to Torquay in Devon and then to Salford, Lancashire in 1941.